jcwilk/bueller/index.markdown

 ## Why do you care about bundler integration?

 Bundler is great because it allows for easy collaboration.
 Let's say Alice creates a gem called `cheshire`.
-Betty wants to make some fixes to `alice`, so she runs:
+Betty wants to make some fixes to `cheshire`, so she runs:

     $ git clone git://github.com/alice/cheshire.git
     $ bundle && rake